Keeping filling in cinnamon rolls: Introduction

 Benefits of Keeping Filling Intact

-By following these methods, you’ll enjoy better texture, flavor, and appearance in every batch of cinnamon rolls.
+By learning how do you get fillings to stay in cinnamon rolls and following these methods, you’ll enjoy better texture, flavor, and appearance in every batch of cinnamon rolls.

 Understanding the Role of Dough

-The dough is the backbone of a great cinnamon roll, and how it’s prepared can determine whether the filling stays in place.
+The dough is the backbone of a great cinnamon roll, and how it’s prepared can determine how do you get fillings to stay in cinnamon rolls.
 A dough that’s too soft won’t hold the filling, while a tough dough may tear during rolling.

 The Importance of Elasticity in Dough